MHLoppy/CBP-Launcher/README.md

 A launcher/installer for the Rise of Nations [Community Balance/Bugfix Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2287791153).

 - CBP Setup GUI is a small installer/updater (has separate language files to allow for translations).
 Unless mentioned otherwise, "CBP Setup" refers to CBP Setup GUI.
 - CBP Launcher is the main program and contains the vast majority of overall logic.
-It's a launcher for CBP, an updater for CBP Setup GUI, and essentially provides its own mod manager via a [basic plugin system](https://github.com/MHLoppy/CBP-SDK), separate from RoN's mod manager.
+It's a launcher for CBP (patch/unpatch RoN:EE), an updater for CBP Setup GUI, and essentially provides its own mod manager via a [basic plugin system](https://github.com/MHLoppy/CBP-SDK), separate from RoN's mod manager.

 Both are C# WPF apps using .NET Framework.
 As of v0.5, CBP Launcher haphazardly implements elements of MVVM architecture.